 Other giving options

 If you have publicly traded stock that has appreciated in value, it is most advantageous to give the stock rather than cash.
 Why?
-Because any capital gain tax that you would have incurred if you sold the stock will be avoided when you give it to the College instead.
+Because any capital gain tax that you would have incurred if you sold the stock will be avoided when you give it to the University instead.
 If you happen to like that particular stock, you can then use your available cash to repurchase the stock at a new, higher cost basis.

 While cash, CDs, and marketable securities are thought of most often when making a gift to a charitable organization, real estate is sometimes the best gift of all.
 Many people reach a stage in life where they simply don’t want the management responsibility that accompanies property ownership.